Nicholas Lyons: Biography

 A Court Assistant of the Merchant Taylors' and Bakers' companies, Lyons was elected Lord Mayor of London, taking office on 11 November 2022.
 He was appointed Knight of the Order of Saint John (KStJ) in 2022 and awarded an Hon DLitt by City University in 2023.
-He is Chairman of Phoenix Group Holdings, the largest player in the UK retirement and long-term savings industry and a FTSE 100 company.
+He is Chairman of Standard Life PLC, the largest player in the UK retirement and long-term savings industry and a FTSE 100 company.

 As Lord Mayor, Lyons seeks to build upon Charles Booth's pensions work by championing ‘Financing our Future’.
 Lyons represented the City of London in the Royal Procession at the Coronation of Charles III, attired in the Lord Mayor's Coronation robes.

 In 1986 Lyons married Felicity née Parker, with whom he has 4 children.

 In the run-up to the Coronation, as Lady Mayoress she deputised at various civic events, such as presenting the Curriers' Company London History Essay Prize at the Guildhall.